Chinese unmoved by gold price drop, see it cheaper still

 "China is usually very price elastic.
 From here, it looks like we could go down to $1,100 (an ounce) or even $1,000," said one dealer.
 "Maybe people would rather wait it out and come on board on lower prices."

-Chart analysts predict spot gold prices could dip below $1,000 an ounce for the first time in five years.
+Chartists predict spot gold prices could dip to below $1,000 an ounce for the first time in five years.

 Buyers in India, too, were cautious, with demand and local premiums holding steady on Monday.
 India last month celebrated the festivals of Dhanteras and Diwali - usually a strong period for buying gold.